 Luckily, you can take precautionary methods and solutions to prevent high levels of pH in your pool’s system.
 How do you get started?
 Read on to learn all about what happens if your pool’s pH gets too high and how to maintain your pool’s pH properly.

-What can happen if the pool’s PH is too high?
+What can happen if your pool pH too high?

 As stated above, the higher the pH, the more alkaline or basic a pool’s water is.
 High alkaline water can affect not only your body while you swim but also your pool system as well.
 Both our bodies and our pools work to operate on a delicate pH system.
 Once that system gets off balance, the effects are negative and immediate.